Terms of Reference (ToR) for a Short-Term assignment

 - Excellent communication and analytical skills;

 - Independence and freedom from conflicts of interest in the undertaken responsibilities.

 4.2 General professional experience (25 points)

-- At least 8 (eight) years of general postgraduate professional experience related to the EU acquis, gained in an EU Member State, candidate or potential candidate country.
+- At least 8 (eight) years of general postgraduate professional experience related to the Union acquis, gained in an EU Member State, a candidate or a potential candidate country

 4.3 Specific professional experience (50 points)

-- At least 5 (five) years of postgraduate professional experience in drafting and/or implementing legislation in relation to EU acquis in the plant protection products;
+- At least 3 (three) preferably 5 (five) years of postgraduate professional experience in drafting and/or implementing legislation in relation to Union acquis in food safety and official control;

-- Knowledge of the Serbian legal system will be an advantage.
+- Knowledge of the Serbian legal system would be an advantage